semlanik/qtprotobuf/README.md

 *GENERATED_HEADERS* - List of header files expected after generator job finished

+*EXCLUDE_HEADERS* - List of header files to be excluded from pre-parsed list of expected header files (e.g. nested messages that are not supported by QtProtobuf generator)

 *PROTO_FILES* - List of .proto files that will be used in generation procedure

 **Outcome:**